mlimberg/BYOBackend/api-documentation/endpoints/states/get api_v1_states.md

     GET states

 ## Description
-* it will return ALL states
+* it will return ALL states unless a request query is defined
+    * If defined, it will set a minimum number of representatives in the request

+## Parameters
+* To set a minimum number of representatives in the request, add the following:

+    `?minReps=[number goes here]`

 ## Return format
-* Array of all state objects
+* Array of state objects

 ## Errors
 * **404** - not found